 Whenever I stumble upon a conversation about knowledge and structure—such as Are trees natural? over at David Weinberger’s blog—the Bill Readings inspired information architect within me rests in a state of nirvana.

-Each day we rely on our own trees of understanding—branches sprouting outwards in immeasurable directions and depth, overlapping and crossing one another to form meshed nests of position.
+Each day we rely on our own trees of understanding and navigation—branches sprouting outwards in immeasurable directions and depth, overlapping and crossing one another to form meshed nests of position.

-The commonality we feel when connecting with newfound knowledge is through the overlap of our particular understanding of the world with the rest of society.
-The more we feel and see overlap, the more we perceive homogenous surrounding communities, driving civil movement within this complex ecosystem and jungle we’ve created for ourselves.
+The common sense we feel when connecting with newfound knowledge is through the overlap of our particular understanding of the world with the rest of society.
+The more we feel overlap, the more we perceive homogeneity, driving civil movement within this complex ecosystem and jungle we’ve created for ourselves.

-In turn, the degree of shared context an individual holds on the receiving interface determines the degree in which her reception of the sign becomes explicit communication.
+In turn, the degree of shared context an individual holds within a receiving interface determines the degree in which her reception of the sign becomes explicit communication.